Posts by Michelle Lee

-Michelle Lee (she/her) received her M.F.A. in Writing for Children and Young Adults from the New School before joining Dial in 2019 and is a junior mentor with the Representation Matters Mentorship Program.
-She acquires picture books, novels, and graphic novels, and is looking for stories that present the world through a clever lens, have…
+Michelle Lee (she/her) received her M.F.A. in Writing for Children and Young Adults from the New School before joining Dial and is a an active mentor with the Representation Matters Mentorship Program and POC in Publishing.
+She acquires picture books, novels, and graphic novels, and is looking for stories that present the world through a…

 Ellen Cormier (she/her) is an editor at Dial Books for Young Readers, acquiring picture books, novels, and graphic novels with a particular focus on LGBTQ+ stories and creators.
 She is always on the lookout for voicey, character-driven books, especially ones that explore universal themes through the lens of hyper-specific experiences.
 She has a soft spot…